vincenzoarico/FFmpeg-HTTP-Streamer/README.md

 #### Linux (Ubuntu/Debian)

 Install all prerequisites using Docker.
-Go to the [section](#installation-using-docker)
+Go to the [section](#installation-using-docker).

 #### macOS